Best Self-Priming Pumps - Reliable and Efficient Surface Pumps - DAE Pumps

 Process pumps continually perform the same process of pumping the same material day in and day out.
 The DAE Pumps centrifugal self-priming pumps make an excellent process pump.
 They are capable of performing the same act again and again with minimal maintenance and worry-free operation.
 Process pumps are in many applications from industrial to oil & gas and a vast array of production settings.
 The DAE Pumps process pumps are low priced, and their reliability makes them in high demand.

-Get turnkey solutions that include dredge hoses, slurry flow meters, power units, and more.
+Get turnkey solutions that include dredge hoses, slurry flow meters, power units, tanks for the collection and storage of slurry, and more.
+These accessories, such as tanks, are designed to integrate seamlessly into the overall pumping process, ensuring efficient material handling and process optimization.
 Choose from multiple sizes of slurry hoses for the transferring of materials, wireless flow meters for measuring the flow rate in gallons per minute of liquid, and power units for operation.
 Parts are always in stock and available for immediate shipping to anywhere in the US and the world.

 Custom Pump Curve

-A pump curve is a graphical representation of a pump’s flowrate against a certain level of the head.
-Using a pump curve that is specific for your application will greatly help in selecting the pump best for you, ultimately saving you time and money.
+A pump curve is a graphical representation of a pumps flowrate against a certain level of head.
+Using a pump curve that is accurate for your application will greatly help in selecting the correct pump, ultimately saving you time and money.

-Pump curves are developed from data gathered during testing of the pump’s performance at the manufacturer’s facility and provide the end-user with a graph of how the pump will operate over a set range.
-To build the pump curve, our engineers compile several variables, including the type of material, fluid viscosity, distance to pump, target GPM, and job-specific factors.
+Pump curves are developed from data gathered during testing of the pumps performance at the manufacturer’s facility and provides the end-user with a graph of how the pump will operate over a set range.
+To build the pump curve, our engineers compile several variables including type of material, fluid viscosity, distance to pump, target GPM, and factors that are job-specific.
 This ensures the most efficient pump is recommended for your project.

 Get your custom pump curve…